 This article was written by the University of Dundee.

-Scotland’s higher education sector dates back to the fifteenth century, boasting some of the oldest and most reputable universities in the world, alongside a number of prominent modern institutions – each being equally committed to building upon Scotland’s reputation as a global powerhouse for learning and research.
-As testament to this – five universities in Scotland currently rank among the world’s top 200 (Times Higher Education World Rankings 2019).
+Scotland boasts some of the oldest and most reputable schools in the world, alongside great modern schools – each being equally committed to building upon Scotland’s reputation as a global powerhouse for learning and research.
+There are fifteen universities in Scotland, and three of them are ranked among the top 200 worldwide in 2021, according to Universities Scotland.

 Scottish universities are known for their excellence in teaching and have pioneered developments in learning and teaching that are now being mirrored across Europe.
-The standard 4-year Scottish MA structure allows for 2 years of broad-based study followed by 2 years in which to specialise.
-The flexibility of this system allows many students studying in Scotland to combine multiple subjects, and to tailor their degree to suit their own needs – and in many cases, there are also opportunities to gain advanced entry.
+The standard 4-year Scottish degree structure allows for 2 years of broad-based study followed by 2 years in which to specialise.
+This flexibility allows many international students studying abroad in Scotland to tailor their degrees to suit their personal interests and needs.
+Some students are even able to gain advanced entry.

-Graduate employability has been a key focus for Scottish institutions, and there are strong links between the higher education sector, business and industry, and public sector employers.
+Graduate employability has been the top priority for all universities in Scotland, and there are strong links between the higher education sector, business and industry, and public sector employers.
 These employers value the breadth of knowledge that the Scottish education system provides, and the additional skills our graduates can acquire.
-90 per cent of Scottish graduates are found to be in work or further study within six months of graduation.
-Scottish graduates also benefit from the highest average starting salary in the UK (Destination of Leavers from Higher Education Survey, 2018).

-Scotland’s higher education sector is welcoming to students from around the world, and the cultural diversity of their campuses and classrooms reflects this.
-Each year around 33,000 international students from 180 countries study abroad in Scotland alongside over 160,000 Scots, almost 32,000 students from the rest of the UK, and more than 21,000 from countries in the European Union (HESA 2017).
+Scotland’s higher education system is welcoming to students from around the world, and the cultural diversity of their campuses and classrooms reflects this.
+According to HESA, each year around 33,000 international students from 180 countries study abroad in Scotland, alongside over 160,000 Scots, as well as almost 32,000 students from the rest of the UK.
+Undoubtedly, studying abroad in Scotland has become an increasingly popular choice for international students.

-Collaboration is a defining feature of Scotland’s education sector, and their universities are constantly seeking opportunities to develop new or expand existing partnerships, both at home and internationally.
+Collaboration is a defining feature of Scotland’s education system, and Scottish universities are constantly seeking opportunities to develop or expand existing partnerships with other schools, both at home and internationally.
 The strength of Scotland’s research base is formidable, and further enhanced by the UK-wide peer-review Research Excellence Framework (REF).
-Overall, 77 per cent of Scottish research submitted to the 2014 REF was judged to be “world-leading” or internationally excellent, and every higher education institution in Scotland produces research judged to be of this “world leading” quality (Research Excellence Framework 2014).
+Overall, 77% of Scottish research submitted to the 2014 REF was judged to be “world-leading” or internationally excellent, and every higher education institution in Scotland produces research judged to be of this “world leading” quality.

-Several research hubs and innovation centres are based near Scottish universities, focusing on such areas as life sciences, digital media and the creative industries, informatics, and renewables.
-These hubs serve as a huge draw for investment from research-led global companies, with many such companies citing the high-calibre pool of graduates in Scotland as a major reason for their being based there.
+Several research hubs and innovation centers are based near Scottish universities, focusing on areas like life sciences, digital media and the creative industries, informatics, and renewables.
+These hubs are a huge draw for global companies such as J.P.
+Morgan, Ascensos, and Mangata, with many companies citing the high-calibre pool of graduates in Scotland as a major reason for their being based there.
 With all of this in mind, it’s clear why you should study abroad in Scotland!

 So what are you waiting for?
-Discover your Scotland.
+Discover Scotland today!

 About the author